yunseo0919/2024winter_ws/README.md

 ## How to use
 ### 1. Haptic device connection
+Use omega.6 ros driver.
-You can get the pose of the haptic device and set the force of the device.
+You can get the pose of the haptic device.
+    cd catkin_ws/src/sdk-3.14.0/bin
+    sudo ./HapticInit

 reference: (https://github.com/minong22/haptic_driver)

+### 2.